AlexandreDecan/portion/README.md

 Infinite and semi-infinite intervals are supported using `I.inf` and `-I.inf` as upper or lower bounds.
 These two objects support comparison with any other object.
-When infinites are used as a lower or upper bound, the corresponding boundary is automatically converted to an open one.
+When infinities are used as a lower or upper bound, the corresponding boundary is automatically converted to an open one.

 ```python
 >>> I.inf > 'a', I.inf > 0, I.inf > True